 Kits and supplies purchased by the student are not refundable once they have been issued to the student.
 Students are responsible for the safekeeping of their personal items including the kit.
 The institution reserves the right to distribute the student kit in intervals.
 The kit items may be changed at the discretion of the institution.
-Students receive their kit of equipment on their first day of class.
-Exceptions may occur due to supply and demand or unforeseen circumstances or late registration.
+Students will not receive their kit of equipment until their payment arrangements have been finalized with an official award letter for those receiving financial aid or by setting up a cash payment plan.